 The total effect of the editorial and the paper's earlier charges was devastating.
 In a desperate attempt to save himself, Keough publicly attacked both Starr and Arnold Friedman, accusing them of secretly assisting the Jordan campaign and of engaging in conduct that “violates every canon of responsible journalism.”
 But it was too little, too late and on Election Day, Keough went down to a landslide defeat.

 Meanwhile, Francis Keough took away a very different lesson from his public humiliation.
-In a conversation with Ogulewicz following his defeat, Keough said that he would never again rebel against the status quo, and that he would follow instructions from Starr and the other power players in the future because he had learned that resistance was futile.
+In a conversation with Ogulewicz following his defeat, Keough said that he would never again rebel against the status quo.
+Instead, he said that he would follow instructions from Starr and the other power players in the future because he had learned that resistance was futile.
 From that day onward, Keough was a Councilor that the political establishment could always count on to do their bidding.

 1986 was the City of Springfield’s 350th birthday.
 The year long party was put on by the Mayor’s Office of Community Affairs (MOCCA).
 Everyone agreed that MOCCA and its energetic director Judith Matt had done an outstanding job in putting on a series of special events to commemorate the occasion.
 As a public official, Mitch was required to attend most of these festivities, and he was proud to represent the city and share the pride over Springfield’s achievements over the centuries.
 Yet, ironically it would be Mitch who would later look at MOCCA’s financial records, and what he would uncover would cause still another controversy to unfold.